jmaw001/rshell/README.md

 Problems in Rshell
 -------
 ```
+HW0:
 *Logic connectors do not work as of yet.
 Single commands on different lines will.

+HW2:
+*output redirections are not working.
+*when using a pipe: after the pipe command has passed, the next command will not output anything.
 ```

 Problems in ls